jordanadrianoo/Git-Bash/README.md

 # Git Bash First Repository

+Git Bash is a tool used by developers and teams to establish version control.
 This repository will show users how to create a repository using Git Bash.
 In addition, This repository will keep track of useful commands used throughout the repository.
 Keep in mind, Git Bash uses Unix commands.

 ## Getting Started